Mitchell Pearce: Sydney Roosters (2007-2017)

-2018
+Newcastle Knights (2018-2021)

-In round 1 of the 2018 season, Pearce made his debut for the Knights in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles, kicking the winning field goal.
-In round three Pearce played against his former club Sydney Roosters going down 8-38.
-4 weeks later in the round 7 clash he tore his pectoral muscle in the Knights' 22-20 win against the Wests Tigers at Scully Park.
+In round 1 of the 2018 season, Pearce made his debut for the Knights in their 19–18 golden point extra-time win over the Manly Warringah Sea Eagles, kicking the winning field goal.
+In round three Pearce played against his former club Sydney Roosters going down 8–38.
+4 weeks later in the round 7 clash he tore his pectoral muscle in the Knights' 22–20 win against the Wests Tigers at Scully Park.
 This Injury caused him to miss 10 weeks where in that time, the Knights only won 2 games.
 Once returning from injury, Pearce played in the remaining 8 games of the season.
 He ended the year with 22 votes in the Dally M Awards, finishing in 5th overall and 2nd for the Knights.